KurtSanders/STOrbitBhyveController/node/README.md

 1. Support for controlling 'open' or 'closed' Bhyve states from SmartThings.
 2. Pushover Messaging Integration
 3. Builds upon the base code for interfacing SmartThings and b•hyve™ with a Node.js/MQTT/Websocket server for real-time response.
+4. Auto Flow Sensor after a watering notification event which will report more detailed flow rate and total gallons to ST.

 ## Requirements: